Climate Refugees

 Climate Refugees is a 2010 American documentary film, directed and produced by Michael P. Nash.
 The documentary attempts to cover the human impact of climate change by considering those who could most be affected by it.

 Content

-With contributions from several politicians, scientists, and environmental activists, including House Speaker John Kerry, Newt Gingrich, Al Gore, Nobel Prize winner Wangari Maathai, the film documents the human plight of climate change with a focus on the intersection of over population, lack of resources and climatic change.
+With contributions from several politicians, scientists, and environmental activists, including Senator John Kerry, House Speaker Newt Gingrich, Vice President Al Gore, and Nobel Prize winner Wangari Maathai, the film documents the human plight of climate change with a focus on the intersection of over population, lack of resources and climatic change.
 Filmmaker Michael Nash and producing partner Justin Hogan traveled to 48 countries in search of the human face of climate change.

 The film attempts to illuminate the national security implications of countries running out of food and water due to vast droughts and climatic shifts.